Title: On The Other Side

 I really wanted to like this book.
 I stumbled across Carrie’s YouTube channel about 18 months ago, and really enjoyed her videos.
 I read her first book, All I Know Now, which I quite enjoyed.
 I was impressed that someone breaking into the YouTube book market had managed to create a book that was worth the read, meaningful, and to be frank, not rubbish.

 I had such high hopes for On The Other Side.
 It’s Carrie’s first novel, which honestly is probably why I didn’t give it a lower rating.
 First books aren’t always the best.
-Not everyone bursts onto the writing scene with an incredible best seller that catapults them to cult status (at least in the book blogging/tubing community).
+Not everyone bursts onto the writing scene with an incredible best seller that catapults them to cult status (at least those not in the book blogging/tubing community).
 Although On The Other Side is a best seller.
 More on that later.

 The premise of On The Other Side sounded lovely – after you die, if you have led a good life, you can go to your own personal heaven, the place you were at your happiest.
 But in order to get there, you have to leave behind the burdens from your previous life, and make right the wrongs that are weighing down your soul.
 For our main character, Evie Snow (again, more on that later), her burden is the loss of her one true love, Vincent Winters (see above brackets).
 It had the potential to be magical, and beautiful, and poignant, and great.

 When Suicide Squad came out, one of the (many) criticisms was that Cara Delevingne just didn’t have the acting experience required to pull off the complex role of the Enchantress.
 I feel as though the same could be said of Fletcher and On The Other Side.
 The execution of what sounded like such a unique and lovely idea just wasn’t there.
 This review will probably be spoilery, because I have a lot to say, so bear with me.